Big City Family Fun

 The Metropolitan Museum of Art (The Met)

 With several restaurants, The Eatery on the ground floor offers the best option for kids.
-We enjoyed a grab-and-go salads and soup during our visit.
+We enjoyed grab-and-go salads and soup during our visit.

 Located at 1000 Fifth Avenue.